-These lines should suggest that the Duke is thinking of himself as much as, if not more than, Claudio.
+Although these lines provide profound spiritual value, they should not distract us from the recognition that they suggest that the Duke is thinking of himself as much as, if not more than, Claudio.
 He is old and rich, certainly compared to Claudio, and while we know little of his private self, we know enough to sense that there is something missing from his life.
 From what we have seen of the Duke thus far, we should have no difficulty believing that his existence is lacking in vitality (heat), passion (affection), lively action (limb), and beauty.

 Moreover, if the Duke does not give the impression that he is thinking of himself more than Claudio when he delivers these lines, then the scene becomes shallow, superficial, false, unsatisfactory, and unconvincing: he is over-acting his role as a friar.
 However, if we understand that these lines are increasingly self-referencing, the scene resonates with meaning.
 He is effectively preparing himself, not Claudio, for death.
 Might he not be feeling a little guilt at his attempt to transfer his own sense of world-weariness to Claudio?

 The signs are there: withdrawal from society in general, stated abnegation of love and all that love entails, and unwillingness to engage in his governmental duties.
 Whatever may be his true motives for moving through the city in disguise, the Duke is a man afflicted with a profound case of melancholy, very much in the vein of such familiar Shakespearean figures as Antonio and Orsino.
 These men find redemption and revitalization through the efforts of key figures in their societies, and so will the Duke.